Climate resources of Azerbaijan Republic: Solar energy

 The possibility of use of solar energy is large in Azerbaijan Republic due to wide climatic resources and advantageous agroclimatic potential of the country.
 The quantitative indicators of sunny hours are sufficient in the country.
 The yearly amount of sunny hours is 1800-2900 in Azerbaijan.
 The highest indicator is typical for the territory of the Autonomous Republic of Nakhchivan, reaching up to 2900 hours a year.
 The Kura-Araz lowland, Jeyranchol area, and the peninsula of Absheron are the territories with 2200-2400 sunny hours.
 The amount of solar radiation is also favorable, hesitating by regions from 125 to 150 kcal per sq. centimeter.
 It is 125-134 kcal per sq. cm in the Kura-Araz and Lankaran lowlands.
 The highest figure is in Nakhchivan (145-160 kcal per sq. cm).

 Sumgait-located AzgunTech plant, constructed by State Company of Alternative and Renewable Energy Sources, operates since 2012.
 This firstly commissioned High-Tech Park in the country produces sun panels and LED lamps.
 Each module of solar panels in the plant has 60 solar cells with capacity of 42-250 watts.
 Production is also relevant to the project named "Thousand houses - thousand plants" designed for the housing sector, and is to provide installation of solar panels on housing buildings.
-It is expected that the capacity of the plant will made 240 thousand solar panels a year in the future.
+It is expected that the capacity of the plant will make 240 thousand solar panels a year in the future.
 Production of solar batteries in Sumgait is expected to be realized, too.
 Besides with these, the plant will produce 36 million LED chips and 12 million diode lamps a year.